DeSinc/SallyBot/README.md

 ``call python server.py --model ozcur_alpaca-native-4bit --wbits 4 --groupsize 128 --extensions api --notebook --listen-port 7862 --xformers``

+``--listen-port`` is set to 7862 because we ARE NOT USING default API.
+It is BROKEN.
+We are instead using ``--extensions api`` which runs on port 5000.

---xformers is a very good optimiser that reduces your vram usage for free, but you need to install it by typing ``pip install xformers==0.0.18`` in command prompt before it'll be doing anything for you.
+``--xformers`` is a very good optimiser that reduces your vram usage for free, but you need to install it by typing ``pip install xformers==0.0.18`` in command prompt before it'll be doing anything for you.

 Once the Oobabooga server is running NOT in --chat-mode (turn this arg off! replace it with ``--notebook``) it should start accepting queries from Sallybot immediately!